latte-central/latte-tutorial/src/latte_tutorial/ch04_logic_bits.clj.md

 ## Conjunction

-Conjunction, or logical `and` is where most presentations of natural deduction start, so let's follow the tradition.
+Conjunction, or logical `and`, is where most presentations of natural deduction start, so let's follow the tradition.

 The definition is provided in the prelude: